 Following a proper structure is very important, as you will find in your IELTS introduction samples.
 You will get 1-2 questions on your work, home, study, hometown, or other topics.
 You can start with the following:

 However, do not use these terms to begin your introduction:

 Always say, “I live in (city name),” instead of, “I come from,” or “I hail from.”
 And be appropriately formal without saying something unusual or awkward.
-While saying, “I am 20 years old,” is appropriate, avoid saying something like, “I am in my twenties.”
+While saying, “I am 20 years old” is appropriate, avoid saying something like, “I am in my twenties.”

 Many candidates blindly memorize answers for the interview.
 While some preparation is necessary, do not provide memorized answers.
 Examiners can quickly identify them, and this will affect your score negatively.
 Keep your tone natural without putting on an unusual accent.
-Another key point to note is the influence of your mother tongue.
+Another critical point to note is the influence of your mother tongue.
 Many candidates score lower in the IELTS Speaking test since their speech is influenced heavily by their mother tongues, impacting the accent and pronunciation.

 Here are a few samples that might help:

 Question: Good morning.
 My name is Catherine Bravo.
 What is your name?

 Answer: Good morning, madam.
 My name is Sathish Shah.
 You can call me Sathish.

 Question: What is your candidate number?